 Ask any Japanese and they’ll tell you: Filipinos are extremely fun!
 In fact, many people consider Filipinos to be the Latin Americans of Asia due to their frivolous party spirit.
 Japanese think that Filipinos are great dancers and fabulous at hosting or attending parties, making every spot they go to an entertaining place where even the shiest person can shine and have fun.
 Thanks to this, Filipinos have become the soul of many parties in Japan, lightening them with their fabulous sense of joy.

 People around Japan consider women from the Philippines to be very beautiful, and it’s easy to see why.
 After all, Filipinas have won many beauty pageants across the world.
 Just in 2016, Kylie Verzosa won Miss International in Japan, and Catriona Gray won Miss Universe in 2018.
 In fact, when it comes to the Big Four pageants, the Philippines has won a total of 15 titles, the second largest number after Venezuela.
 To make things more impressive, the Philippines has the longest streak of wins, meaning that the country’s recent climb to the top has been very fast.
 As a result of all this media exposure, many Japanese have become aware of how beautiful Filipinas are, making them think of them as beauty queens.
+The Philippines also has so many beauty pageants that it could easily be considered a sport.

 Thanks to their personality, Filipinos are also regarded as friends one can rely on since they are there to listen to you and support you.
 In difficult times when someone needs to let everything out of their system, it’s considered that no one around you will truly empathize with you like a Filipino will.
 That’s one of the many reasons Japanese like having their Filipino friends around!